junxit/us-congress-bills-112/metadata.md

 - 2011-12-12 — Placed on the House Calendar, Calendar No. 98.
 - 2011-12-12 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-326.
 - 2011-12-12 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-326.
+- 2011-12-14 — Considered as unfinished business. (consideration: CR H8952)
+- 2011-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-12-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 12/12/2011 H8329)
+- 2011-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 12/12/2011 H8329)